Skip to main content

 You Found It

 A sci fi romance with no aliens.
+Human characters only, enemies to lovers.

-A happily ever after that earns every page.
+Slow burn, closed door, and a happily ever after that earns every page.

-Ebook $4.99 (paperback coming soon)
+Ebook $4.99 USD (paperback coming soon)

 Looking for a standalone with no cliffhanger?
 See why The Starfall Accord delivers a complete happily ever after.